ChrstphrHll/npc_gen/students/Matrell Halafarin.md

   int: 17
   str: 13
   wis: 8
-track: Assault
-trait: I am always calm, no matter what the situation.
-I never raise my voice or let emotions control me.
-trait1: Mischievous
-trait2: Repentant
 year: 2
+guild: Treskal
+partyID: 3
 ---
 # Matrell Halafarin
 ---
 ### Description
 - 2nd year Aasimar Artificer in Treskal
-- wavy blonde hair that's hanging down to their back, Pale Blue eyes, and Dark Brown skin
+- wavy blonde hair that's hanging down to their back, Green eyes, and Dark Brown skin
 - Is Mischievous and Repentant, and has Abundance as their ideal

 ### Organizations